 When I talk to people about happiness, one issue comes up over and over: managing technology.
 I’m a huge believer in the ability of the internet, Facebook, Twitter, email, texting, talking on the phone, and all the rest to add to happiness – when used properly.
-(For example, here are Ten reasons why using Twitter will boost your happiness and a discussion of Why Facebook can make you happier.)

 However, technology is a good servant but a bad master.